Rewzilla/c-debugging-tips/howto/asan.md

 ./a.out
 ```

-Note: ASAN is similar to [Valgrind](valgrind.md) in it's capabilities, but different in how it acheives them.
+Note: ASAN is similar to [Valgrind](valgrind.md) in it's capabilities, but different in how it achieves them.
 ASAN needs to be compiled directly into the code itself, where-as [Valgrind](valgrind.md) can monitor the program as it runs without having been compiled in.

 ## Example